MarvelousChester/NAD_A3_Server/readme.md

-# Critical Level
+# Required Format

-DEBUG
-INFO
-WARNING
-ERROR
-FATAL

-# NOTE
+# How to Customize

-the message protocol has to be seperated by |!|
+- Don't touch required_levels or severity
+- Can move the structure according to how json object is passed but must level and severity must stay the same